The advisory board of Autism Academy for Software Quality Assurance (AASQA) draws on the talent and experience of the following individuals.

 Information Systems (CIO) at Clough Pty.
 Ltd, Emma catapulted the renowned Engineering Company on a journey of transformation that included Infrastructure as a Service, the set-up of an innovation retainer, the launch of a mobile app platform, and the introduction of scholarships to help drive change.
 Underpinning her success was the ability to bring different parties together into novel and valuable partnerships, extending their reach and bringing value to each business.

-In 2017 Emma was asked to join the advisory boards of AASQA and the ACS foundation, bringing her drive and approach to innovation into the NFP sector adding a new angle to her focus, technology for good.
+In 2017 Emma was asked to join the advisory boards of AASQA and the ACS Foundation, bringing her drive and approach to innovation into the NFP sector adding a new angle to her focus, technology for good.
 Emma’s experience with Information Systems spans multiple industries and includes iconic organisations such as Kraft Foods, Seven West Media, Cadbury as well as the Australian Department of Defence.

 Profile coming soon.

 Lisa is a Corporate Responsibility professional with over fifteen years of experience in both the UK and Australia, holding a broad range of Senior Leadership roles in the financial services, manufacturing and professional services sectors.
-Lisa is currently Head of Corporate Responsibility at Bankwest with responsibility for leading the development and delivery of the Corporate Responsibility and Community Investment strategies.
+Lisa is currently Head of Corporate Responsibility at Bankwest with responsibility for leading the development and delivery of Corporate Responsibility and Community Investment strategies.

 Lisa is passionate about leading teams and organisations through change with a personal goal to build a more sustainable world for future generations.
 A strategic thinker with expertise in sustainability, cultural transformation, organisational design, HR business partnering, employee engagement and diversity and inclusion.